 TODAY’S WEATHER DISCUSSION AND FORECAST:

-Yesterday’s High and Low temperatures were:
+Yesterday’s High and Low temperatures and current winds:

 Crestline-55/28*, Playground Dr-56/42* Winds-N-5-6mph, Cdr-Pines Park-53/41*, Twin-Peaks-51/42*, Rim Forest-58/40*, Lake Arrowhead Village-58/25* Winds-E-2-4mph, Arrowhead Villas-55/41*, Heaps Peak-52/43*-Winds-S-4-5mph, Running Springs-50/39*-Winds-SE-2-4mph, Big Bear-50/15*, Upper Waterman Canyon-62/47*-Winds-S-1-3mph, Lower Waterman Canyon-68/48*-Winds-NE-1-4mph, San Berdo-73/40*, Cajon Pass-67/48*-Winds-NW-15-22mph, Devore Heights-65/45*Winds-SE-2-6mph, Cajon Lookout-53/37*-Winds-NE-14-22mph.